Sesh Pow Day climbing chalk on the rock

 Best Climbing Chalk: Types, Purity, and What to Actually Use

-Chalk is the cheapest piece of gear that affects every send.
-It dries your hands, cuts friction loss from sweat, and buys you a few extra seconds on the crux.
-But "chalk" covers a lot of ground: loose, chunky, block, balls, liquid.
-Some of it is pure.
-Some of it is padded out with fillers you do not need.
+Chalk is the cheapest thing in your bag that shows up on every send.
+It dries your hands, kills the friction you'd otherwise lose to sweat, and buys you a few seconds on the crux before your fingers grease off.
+Trouble is, "chalk" covers a lot of ground: loose, chunky, block, balls, liquid.
+Some of it's pure.
+Some of it's padded out with fillers you'll never miss.

-This is a straight breakdown of what climbing chalk is, the formats worth knowing, how to read purity, and what to actually put in your bag.
+So here's the straight version: what climbing chalk actually is, the formats worth knowing, how to read purity without squinting, and what's worth putting in your bag.

 Chalking up before pulling on